 Metal Inert Gas (MIG) Welding Aluminium

 MIG Welding is an effective method for certain aluminium projects, as it has higher deposition rates and faster travel speeds than TIG Welding.
-Typically, this would be used on 3mm thick and above as it not as controllable as TIG Welding which as mentioned is the preferred option for thinner aluminium.
-It is possible to MIG weld aluminium below 3mm, but specialist equipment and a high skillset is required for this.
+Typically, this would be used on 3mm thick and above as it is not as controllable as TIG Welding which as mentioned is the preferred option for thinner aluminium.
+It is possible to MIG weld aluminium below 3mm, but specialist equipment and a high skill set are required for this.

 Generally, MIG Welding is used for thicker materials due to it being a quicker process and depositing more filler material, but in instances where thicker materials require a clean finish such as on specialist jobs, then TIG Welding would be used.

 ADS Laser Cutting is the Premier Metal Laser Cutting, Folding, Fabrication, Finishing and Assembly in the UK.
 Providing Bespoke to Volume Solutions.